StratifyLabs/StratifyBlog/content/device/2013-10-15-Motor-Control-using-PWM-and-PID.md

 ### Conclusion

-Precision, bi-directional motor control is achievable in embedded designs using an H-bridge driver, circuitry to sense feedback from the motor and a PID algorithm.
-It is important to have a well designed H-bridge that prevents shoot-through and suppresses electromagnetic interference with a snubber circuit.
+Precision, bi-directional motor control is achievable in embedded designs using an H-bridge driver, circuitry to sense feedback from the motor, and a PID algorithm.
+It is important to have a well-designed H-bridge that prevents shoot-through and suppresses electromagnetic interference with a snubber circuit.
 The sensing feedback can come in the form of speed (using encoders) or current; though, the best results will be achieved using an encoder.
 Finally, the PID algorithm can be tuned to ensure the control algorithm meets the application's requirements.